joestelmach/natty/README.markdown

 Natty is a natural language date parser written in Java.
-Given a date expression, natty will apply standard language recognition and translation techniques to produce a list of corresponding dates with optional parse and syntax information.
+Given a date <br/>
+expression, natty will apply standard language recognition and translation <br/>
+techniques to produce a list of corresponding dates with optional parse and<br/>
+syntax information.  <br/>

 <a href='http://natty.joestelmach.com'>http://natty.joestelmach.com</a>